mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-pool-delete/index.md

 navigationTitle:  dcos edgelb pool delete
 title: dcos edgelb pool delete
 menuWeight: 6
-excerpt:
+excerpt: How to delete and uninstall an Edge-LB pool

 enterprise: true
 ---

 # Description
-Delete and uninstall an Edge-LB pool.
+The dcos edgelb pool delete command will delete and uninstall an Edge-LB pool.

 # Usage